Cloud Vulnerability DB

-IPX, an image optimizer powered by sharp and svgo, was found to contain a path traversal vulnerability (CVE-2025-54387) discovered in August 2025.
+IPX, an image optimizer powered by sharp and svgo, has been identified with a path traversal vulnerability (CVE-2025-54387) discovered on August 4, 2025.
 The vulnerability affects versions 1.3.1 and below, 2.0.0-0 through 2.1.0, and 3.0.0 through 3.1.0.
-The issue stems from improper path validation when checking whether a path is within allowed directories, specifically when the allowed directories do not end with a path separator (GitHub Advisory).
+The issue stems from improper path validation when checking whether a path is within allowed directories, particularly when the allowed directories do not end with a path separator (GitHub Advisory).

 Free Vulnerability Assessment